1926 Brown Bears football team

-The 1926 Brown Bears football team, often called "the Iron Men", represented Brown University in 1926 college football season.
-They were led by first-year head coach Tuss McLaughry.
-The Bears compiled a 9–0–1 record, outscored their opponents 223–36, and recorded seven defensive shutouts.
+The 1926 Brown Bears football team, also known as the "Iron Men", was an American football team that represented Brown University as an independent during the 1926 college football season.
+In their first year under head coach Tuss McLaughry, the Bears compiled a 9–0–1 record, outscored their opponents by a total of 223 to 36, and recorded seven defensive shutouts.
+The 9–0–1 record remains Brown's only undefeated season to date.